volume-em/empanada/docs/empanada-napari.rst

 **labels layer:** The napari labels layer for which to apply operations.

-**points layers:** The napari points layer used for select points/instances.
+**points layers:** The napari points layer used to select points/instances.

 Here's example usage for split and merging objects.